mowa49/wildOasis-Jonas-schmedmann/README.md

 this is a clone from Jonas schmedtmann in the-ultimate-react-course

 Technologies Used
-Sercer-Side-Rednering & RSC, Tailwind CSS, React JS,App Router ,NextAuth (google -authentication), Context API, DB Supabase
+client side rendering Tailwind CSS, React JS,App Router, Context API, DB Supabase